-Welcome to all the children in Swan Class, I hope you all had a wonderful holiday.
-We have a busy and challenging term ahead so I thought it would be useful to give you some more information.
+Welcome back to all the children in Swan Class.
+I hope you all had a wonderful holiday.
+We have a busy and challenging term ahead so I thought it would be useful to give you some more information for this important term.

 In our work on grammar, we will revise different word classes, going into each in more depth than in earlier year groups.
 The children will also be practising writing complex sentences and adding interest to their work by starting sentences in different ways.
 Spelling lessons in Year 6 allow the children to consolidate the spelling patterns they have already learnt and to deepen their understanding of spelling rules.

 We will start off the term by consolidating our number work from the autumn term, making sure that the children’s knowledge of the four operations is secure.
 We will then move on to focus more on measurement and shape in preparation for the reasoning papers of the SATS.
 Throughout the term we will be gathering mastery in various areas, ensuring that the children are becoming more and more confident in explaining their methods and being able to understand why the answer is what it is.

 To build up accuracy and speed, the children need to be able to recall addition and subtraction facts quickly and develop an instant recall of all their times tables.
 Times tables need to be practised in order, out of order and with corresponding division facts.
 As an example, when learning the 7 times table, children should be able to chant the table in order and answer questions such as “What is 8 x 7?
 3 x 7?
 How many 7s in 42?”
 It is absolutely critical under the new national curriculum that children are fluent with basic number skills so please encourage your child to practise daily; there are links to useful websites on our class page.
 The children will be taking part in a Times table challenge every week.

 Our topic for the next term is ‘Animals Including Humans’ which covers areas such as the circulatory system, how exercise affects the body and how water and food are transported around the body of both animals and humans.